 WebEngage will now help you understand the monetary impact of your campaigns!
-Map events which are tracking purchases on your WebEngage dashboard to see the contribution of WebEngage campaigns to your revenue.
+Map events which are tracking purchases on your WebEngage, marketing automation, dashboard to see the contribution of WebEngage campaigns to your revenue.

 To be able to track revenue, the only thing you need to do is to map the events which get fired on purchases happening on your apps.
 There can be multiple such events, and WebEngage allows you to map all of them.
 To do this, click on your name on the top right corner of the dashboard, and select Data Management.
 In Revenue Mapping tab, add all the events which get fired when purchases are recorded in your apps.

 For each event you map, you will also need to select the corresponding attribute which indicates the purchase amount as shown in the screenshot above.
 Also, you need to select the currency in which you are tracking the revenue amount in the events mapped above.

 Note that you must send the revenue amount in the same currency for all purchase events.
 If the purchases are being recorded in multiple currencies on your apps, you will need to convert them to a single currency before firing the purchase events.